 The only home pregnancy test that reassures from start to finish, showing that the pregnancy test is working correctly and counting down to the result.

-Over 99% Accurate
+Over 99% accurate

-From the day your period is due.
+From the day of your expected period.

 Unmistakably Clear Digital Results

 Forget the confusing test results.
 Clearblue gives a Digital ‘Pregnant’ or ‘Not Pregnant’ result in words.